authelia/authelia/docs/suites.md

 # Suites

-Authelia is a single component in interaction with many others.
+Authelia is a single component in interaction with many others in a complete ecosystem.
 Consequently, testing the features is not as easy as we might think.
-In order to solve this problem, Authelia came up with the concept of suite which is a kind of virtual environment for Authelia, it allows to create an environment made of components such as nginx, redis or mariadb in which Authelia can run and be tested.
+In order to solve this problem, Authelia came up with the concept of suite which is a kind of virtual environment for Authelia and a set of tests.
+A suite can setup components such as nginx, redis or mariadb in which Authelia can run and be tested.

 This abstraction allows to prepare an environment for manual testing during development and also to craft and run integration tests efficiently.

 ## Start a suite.

 Starting a suite called *Standalone* is done with the following command:

-    authelia-scripts suites setup Standalone
+    $ authelia-scripts suites setup Standalone

-It will deploy the environment of the suite and block until you hit ctrl-c to stop the suite.
+This command deploys the environment of the suite.

 ## Run tests of a suite

 ### Run tests of running suite

-If a suite is already running, you can simply type:
+If a suite is already running, you can simply type the test command that will run the test related to the currently running suite:

-    authelia-scripts suites test
+    $ authelia-scripts suites test

-and this will run the tests related to the running suite.

 ### Run tests of non-running suite

-However, if no suite is running and you still want to test a particular suite like *HighAvailability*.
-You can do so with the next command:
+However, if no suite is running yet and you just want to run the tests of a specific suite like *HighAvailability*, you can do so with the next command:

-    authelia-scripts suites test HighAvailability

-This command will run the tests for the *HighAvailability* suite.
-Beware that running tests of a non-running suite implies the tests run against the distributable version of Authelia instead of the current development version.
-If you made some patches, you must build the distributable version before running the test command:

-    # Build authelia before running the tests against the suite.
+    # Set up the env, run the tests and tear down the env
-    authelia-scripts build
-    authelia-scripts docker build
+    $ authelia-scripts suites test HighAvailability

 ### Run all tests of all suites